Froggy111/RBC-soccer-2025/link dump/compute.md

 Bluetooth 5.0, BLE;
 On-board electronic switch to select either external or PCB trace antenna

-PCIe connection is POSSIBLE - can do key with TPU
+key TPU is not compatiable with RPi though... :..( have to use USB accelerator